Store

 Studies on If Brain Structure Is Affected by Steroid Use

 Recent studies have shown that the long-term use of prescription steroids affects the brain structure.
-Glucocorticoids, also referred to as prescribed steroids or corticosteroids, are medications employed in addressing various conditions.
+Glucocorticoids, also referred to as prescribed steroids or corticosteroids, are medications that address various conditions.

-According to findings from researchers at Leiden University Medical Center in the Netherlands, prescribed steroids negatively impact the brain by causing structural and volume changes in the white and grey matter of the brain.
+According to findings from researchers at Leiden University Medical Center in the Netherlands, prescribed steroids negatively impact the brain by causing structural and volume changes in the white and grey matter.

-White matter is found in the deeper tissues of the brain and contains bundles of nerve fibers (axons) that are coated with myelin, a whitish-colored, fatty protein.
-It plays a role in neuronal connections and signaling in the brain.
-White matter is responsible for conducting, processing, and sending nerve signals.
+White matter is found in the deeper tissues of the brain and contains bundles of nerve fibers (axons) coated with myelin, a whitish-colored fatty protein.
+It plays a role in neuronal connections and signaling in the brain and is responsible for conducting, processing, and sending nerve signals.

 Study Observations: Brain Structure Affected by Steroid Use

 The research involved a significant number of UK Biobank cohorts, amounting to nearly 25,00 patients, recruited between 2006 and 2010.
-However, only about 800 people actually took steroids, while the rest were non-users.
-It included persons who used the inhaled form of glucocorticoid, as well as persons who used a systemic glucocorticoid.
-This type of steroid is taken as an injection or orally.
+However, only about 800 people took steroids, while the rest were non-users.
+This included persons who used the inhaled form of glucocorticoid and those who used a systemic glucocorticoid, which is taken as an injection or orally.

 Also, none of the participants had a background involving hormonal, neurological, or psychiatric problems that are linked to brain damage.